 To begin with, imposter syndrome is a problem partly caused by social media.
 Everyone hides their efforts but reveals their achievements there.
-People present themselves as a brand on social media, an impression that often does not equate with reality.
-People sometimes forget this fact and compare themselves to these “brands”.
+People present themselves as brands on social media, an impression that often does not equate with reality.
+People sometimes forget this fact and compare themselves to these “brands.”
 It leads to unhealthy personal expectations.
 Since we all try to present ourselves as shining stars, the standards have risen extremely high.

 Other researchers have noticed that imposter syndrome is related to the gig economy, where temporary jobs are commonplace and turnover is huge.
 We have thousands of career options.
 We exist in a highly competitive environment, and our professional environment is constantly reminding us that we should be the best.
 This can be damaging and confusing to our self-esteem and mental health.

 Moreover, many fields of business, especially digital ones, are fast-paced and changeable.
 It is what makes business ownership and startups so interesting and challenging at the same time.
-That also means that you regularly have to deal with things you don’t know and everyone tells you “need to learn ASAP”.
-The pace of technological change is faster than ever, it’s hard to stay on the cutting edge unless you can learn on the fly.
+That also means that you regularly have to deal with things you don’t know, and everyone tells you “you need to learn them ASAP.”
+The pace of technological change is faster than ever; it’s hard to stay on the cutting edge unless you can learn on the fly.

 Similarly to social media and the gig economy, another contributor to the problem is overworking, writes Julie Bort in Business Insider.
-Some companies not only expect their workers to work 50- and 60-hour weeks, but tell them that “real specialists should love their work so much that they do it in their spare time too”.
+Some companies not only expect their workers to work 50- and 60-hour weeks but also tell them that “real specialists should love their work so much that they do it in their spare time too.”
 Sadly, these long work hours actually kill productivity and strengthen the effects of imposter syndrome.

-To sum up, no one can be sure what the exact cause of imposter syndrome is, but ever-increasing social comparisons, the competitive nature of today’s professions and businesses, the pressures of perfection and fear of failure are all cited as contributing factors.
+To sum up, no one can be sure what the exact cause of imposter syndrome is, but ever-increasing social comparisons, the competitive nature of today’s professions and businesses, the pressures of perfection, and the fear of failure are all cited as contributing factors.

 Downsides of having imposters in your startup or small business team